 Total monthly or annual recurring revenue / the total number of paid customers you served during that time

 Now, the word expenses just does not refer to your marketing or production funnel expenses only.
 It can refer to anything and everything from one-time start up expenses to the additional recurring ones.
-Always take a look at the suggested expense categories on your template and adjust them to suit your business.
+Always take a look at the suggested expense categories on your template, add in expense automations, and adjust them to suit your business.
 And always be realistic; remember to account for all expenses.
 Do not leave out on some because you felt that they looked trivial.
 Taking a note of your expenses is a good way to kick start your SaaS finance model.
 This will give you a clear cut idea on where to cut your expenses on and where to go a bit spendthrift.

 The more you scale up your business, you will experience some advantages due to size and market share; however, costs like customer service, HR, management, facilities, and more can crop up at odd intervals.
 So, this is something that you need to be careful at all times.
 Therefore, know your assumptions.
 For instance, if you are expecting your revenues to bounce up on a yearly basis, do take care of the project rising costs in parallel with this advancement.
 For this, you might as well use the marginal revenue formula to determine the right time to take the plunge and expand your operations.

 The best way to build a perfect SaaS financial model is to keep things simple and steer away from too much information, complications and more.
 When you are staring up, you can assume that your EBIT, earnings before interest and taxes as more or less similar to your operational cash flow.
 These figures will reflect companies’ ability to generate profits – not their financing structures and tax environments.
 As and when your company grows, you will be in a position to attract investors and start calculating as well as making interest payments.
-As you become profitable and start paying income taxes, you’ll need to take these costs into account, as well.
+As you become profitable and start paying income taxes, you’ll need to take these costs into account, as well.11

 There is no hard and fast rule that applies to building a perfect SaaS financial plan for your company.
 But make sure that you adhere to some of the steps that we have just mentioned in this blog.
 This includes making a distinction between your signups, keeping a track of your conversion rates, finding your Average Revenue per Account, starting to take a note of your expenses, knowing and stating your assumptions, and keeping things uncomplicated and simple.
 The more of these factors you can properly estimate in your business plan, the better prepared you will be for the future – and those all-important investor meetings.
 Therefore, know your strengths and plan it accordingly when you are drafting the perfect SaaS finance model.